CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.2.2.3 Clients on Windows 10.md

 Listed below are exemplary proposals for requirements that exceed the state of the art level of protection and should be considered IN THE EVENT OF INCREASED PROTECTION.
 The concrete determination takes place within the framework of a risk analysis.
 The letters in parentheses indicate which basic values ​​are given priority protection by the requirement (C = confidentiality, I = integrity, A = availability).

 #### SYS.2.2.3.A21 Use of the Encrypting File System EFS (CI)
 Since the Encrypting File System (EFS) protects the keys used with the password of the user account, a complex password SHOULD be used.
 In addition, restrictive access rights SHOULD protect EFS encrypted files.
 Instead of the administrator, a dedicated account SHOULD be the recovery agent.
 In this context, its private key SHOULD be saved and removed from the system.
 In doing so, backups of all private keys SHOULD be created.
 When using EFS with local user accounts, encryption of the local password storage using Syskey SHOULD be used.
 This can be omitted if the operating system function Credential Guard is used.
-When using EFS, users should be trained in the correct handling of EFS.
+When using EFS, users should be trained in using EFS correctly.

 #### SYS.2.2.3.A22 Windows PowerShell (CIA)